 What has changed is that quality is now fundamental, both in terms of the guest blogs you write and the websites they’re published on.
 In the past, lazy SEO agencies would spin half a dozen articles from the same base article, then get them published on a bunch of spammy, low authority sites.
 It’s this approach that no longer works.

-So here are the guest posting for SEO best practices in 2019:
+So here are the guest blogging for SEO best practices in 2020:

 Now you know what not to do with guest blogging and how to approach it with the correct mindset, here are the more specific SEO factors to bear in mind:

-Here’s one of the best ways to win press mentions, which is a staple of all PR output.
+Here’s one of the best ways to win media coverage, which is a staple of all PR output.

 If there’s breaking news in your industry, such as a huge merger, a major piece of new legislation, or even a big scandal, journalists will be all over it.
 But journalists don’t want to report the same news as everyone else.
 They’re always on the lookout for a unique angle or original source.